Mississippi Court Records

 What is an Annulment in Mississippi?

-In Mississippi, a civil annulment is a judicial declaration that one’s marriage has been nullified or voided, as if the ceremony never took place.
+In Mississippi, a civil annulment is a judicial declaration that one’s marriage has been nullified or voided, as if the ceremony never occurred.
 In the state, the legal process for annulment is regulated by Miss.
 Code Ann. §§ 93–7–1 et seq.
-It is important that note that this kind of annulment differs from religious annulment which is typically granted by the Catholic Church.
+It is worth noting that this kind of annulment differs from religious annulment, which the Catholic Church typically grants.
 Also, legally, religious annulments are not recognized by state laws.
-This means that although a couple may be granted a religious annulment, it may be necessary to obtain a decree in court as well for the change in marital status to be acknowledged by the state.
+This means that although a couple may be granted a religious annulment, it may be necessary to obtain a decree in court for the change in marital status to be acknowledged by the state.

-Typically, records of civil annulment proceedings are not available to the public in Mississippi, as the availability of such records will negate the reason for annulment in the first place.
+Typically, records of civil annulment proceedings are not available to the public in Mississippi, as their availability may negate the reason for annulment in the first place.

 Annulment vs Divorce in Mississippi